nus-comparch/looppoint/README.md

 # LoopPoint: Checkpoint-driven Sampled Simulation for Multi-threaded Applications (HPCA 2022)
 ## Abstract

-In this artifact, we provide the source code needed to replicate the primary experiments demonstrated in the paper.
+In this toolchain, we provide the source code needed to replicate the primary experiments demonstrated in the LoopPoint paper.
 The artifact provides scripts that comprise three parts:
 1. profiling the application that enables multi-threaded sampling;
 1. sampled simulation of the selected regions;
 1. extrapolation of performance results, and plotting the key results.

-This file describes these parts and how to run them to replicate our experiments.
+This file describes these parts and how to run them.

 ## Artifact check-list (meta-information)